Freire: History

-The Freire family continued to have an important part in the Order of Christ all the way to the beginning of the 20th century in Portugal until this country became a Republic.
-The Freires endured for 700 years in close ties to the Portuguese and European nobility such as the Austrians, French and Germans.
+The Freire family continued to have an important part in the Order of Christ until the beginning of the 20th century in Portugal until this country became a Republic.
+The Freires endured for 700 years with close ties to the Portuguese and European nobility such as the Austrians, French and Germans.

-The Freire Coat of arms is recognised to be one of the oldest unchanged European Coat of Arms it is also used under the name Freire de Andrade although the arms belong to the Freire.
+The Freire coat of arms is recognised as being one of the oldest unchanged European coats of arms.
+It is also used under the name Freire de Andrade, although the arms belong to the Freire.